ylascombe/ansible_collection_rancher/README.md

+ # Ansible Collection - ylascombe.rancher

+Ansible collection to manage rancher projects.

+Contains:
-Simple ansible module that enable to manage (create, update, delete) rancher projects.
+- a `rancher_project` module that enable to manage (create, update, delete) rancher projects.

-# How to use it
+# How to use `rancher_project` module

-* Import `library` folder into your project.
+## Import the collection in your project

+Classic method:
+`ansible-galaxy install ylascombe/rancher`

+Development method:
+Create a symbolic link from the `plugins/modules` folder of this project to `library` folder on your project

-* Use the module in a tasks:
+## Use the module in a tasks:

 ```yaml
 - hosts: localhost